synfig/synfig-docs-dev/docs/projects/skeleton.rst

     - Will start working on the project for a head-start.

 - From June 1st to June 29th: (Eat- Sleep – Code -Repeat)
-    - Will start working with full force to get the basic click, drag-click and if possible, the “Active Bone” option.
+    - Will start working with full force to get the basic click to "Active Bone and drag-click to draw bone working.

 - From June 29th to July 3rd:
     - Phase 1 evaluation submission

 - From July 3rd to July 27th:
-    - Implement the remaining Active Bone feature.
+    - Implement the remaining feature.
     - Adding the option “Make child to Current Active Bone” and make it work.

 - From July 27th to July 31st: